gjpstrain/ieeevis.org/_posts/2025-07-24-vis-2025-open-research-blog1.md

 ### Why should I engage with Open Science practices?

 Depending on who funds you, you may actually be doing some Open Science practices anyway.
-[Plan S](https://www.coalition-s.org/) is an open access publishing initiative that has required, since 2021, any peer-reviewed publications based on research funded in any way by the [cOAlition S members](https://www.coalition-s.org/organisations/) to be deposited in open repositories.
-See the [Publishing papers covered under Plan S](https://ieeevis.org/year/2024/blog/plublishing-under-plan-s) blog post.
+[Plan S](https://www.coalition-s.org/) is an open access publishing initiative that has required, since 2021, any peer-reviewed publications based on research funded in any way by the [cOAlition S members](https://www.coalition-s.org/organisations/) to be deposited in open repositories (see the [Publishing papers covered under Plan S](https://ieeevis.org/year/2024/blog/plublishing-under-plan-s) blog post).
 Note that Plan S only **requires** depositing the publication itself, while it **encourages** sharing code, data, and other resources.

 Funder requirements aside, there are moral arguments for Open Science; taxpayers that fund the work we do should be able to read our outputs, and researchers whose institutions cannot afford expensive journal subscriptions should not be discriminated against with regards to the work they are able to read and cite.
 There are also practical arguments; Open Science practices such as pre-registration, Open Access, and sharing data and code: